nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 However, it is not ethical, or even possible, to run high-resolution traffic analysis attacks on the entire Tor network.
-But, it is both ethical and posssible to run small scale experiments that target only your own clients, who will only use your own Tor relays that support your new padding machines.
+But, it is both ethical and possible to run small scale experiments that target only your own clients, who will only use your own Tor relays that support your new padding machines.